Crestar Bank

-Crestar Bank was a bank headquartered in Richmond, Virginia with branches in Virginia and Maryland.
+Crestar Bank was a bank headquartered in Richmond, Virginia with branches in DC, Virginia and Maryland.
 It was the leading subsidiary of Crestar Financial Corporation.
 In 1998, it was acquired by SunTrust Banks.
 At that time, it was the largest independent bank in Virginia.

 History

 The bank was originally chartered as State Planters Bank of Commerce and Trusts on December 8, 1865 in Richmond.

 In 1926, State Planters Bank of Commerce and Trusts merged with State & City Bank and Trust Co. and was renamed State Planters Bank and Trust Co.

 In 1969, it was renamed United Virginia Bank/State Planters.
 It reorganized as a holding company, United Virginia Bankshares, in 1971, which changed its name to Crestar Financial Corporation in 1987.

 In 1991, the bank acquired $527 million in deposits of Heritage Savings Bank for $2.35 million after it was seized by the Resolution Trust Corporation during the savings and loan crisis.

 In 1992, the bank acquired Perpetual Savings Bank for $7.8 million after it was shut down by regulators.

 In 1995, the bank acquired Loyola Federal Savings and Loan of Maryland for $251 million in stock.
 The bank also acquired 6 branches in Maryland from Chase Bank.